greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_python.html.md

 The Greenplum Database PL/Python extensions are installed by default with Greenplum Database.
 Two extensions are provided:

-- `plpythonu` supports developing functions using Python 2.7.
-Greenplum Database installs a version of Python 2.7 for `plpythonu` at `$GPHOME/ext/python`.
 - `plpython3u`, introduced with Greenplum 6.22, supports developing functions using Python 3.9.
 Greenplum Database installs a compatible Python at `$GPHOME/ext/python3.9`.

 ### <a id="topic3"></a>Greenplum Database PL/Python Limitations